-Violation of the rules of procedure could have been interpreted as an act that is not a disciplinary offense and for which one cannot be held responsible, but also as an act that can be qualified as unprofessional performance, and for which a judge can be dismissed.
-Such different interpretations in practice further support our recommendation that disciplinary offenses should be specified better.
+Judicial Council and its Disciplinary Commission interpret differently violations of the rules of procedure - the Commission as an act that is not a disciplinary offense and for which one cannot be held responsible, and the Council as an act that can be qualified as unprofessional performance, and for which a judge can be dismissed.
+Different interpretations have led to unequal treatment of judges in practice.
+This example further supports our recommendation that disciplinary offenses should be specified better.

-Moreover, the Disciplinary Commission in the said decision indicated that it had taken into account whether the shortcomings in the performance have elements for dismissal, but that it was concluded that these grounds do not exist because statutory deadlines had been exceeded in 16 cases, which, by the assessment of the Disciplinary Commission, does not represent "greater number of cases" for dismissal of the judge.
-In the decision on dismissal mentioned earlier, performance of a judge contrary to the rules of procedure qualified as unprofessional performance was also established in 16 cases.
+Moreover, the Disciplinary Commission in the said decision indicated that it had taken into account whether the shortcomings in the performance have elements for dismissal, but that it was concluded that these grounds do not exist because statutory deadlines had been exceeded in 16 cases, which,